AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/working-with-git/making-commits.md

 Every time you make a commit, these pre-commit checks will run in the background to make sure all files you are commiting pass the checks.
-Your commit will only succeed if all pre-commit checks pass, as indicated by an exit code of `0`:
+Your commit will only succeed if all pre-commit checks pass, as indicated by an exit code of `0` and a green banner:

 <figure markdown="span">
     ![Passing pre-commit](../../img/making-commits-5.png){width="600"}